MageMCU/MageMCU/README.md

 - [From Arduino to a Microcontroller on a Breadboard](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoToBreadboard/)
 - See datasheet...

+Note that Arduino as ISP for Arduino Bootloaders below is better than the one described here...

 ## ATmega16U2

 The ATmega16U2 chip on the Arduino Uno board acts as a bridge between the computer's USB port and the MCU serial port.